gentlee/react-redux-cache/README.md

 It is recommended to override it when default implementation is not optimal or when keys in params object can be sorted in random order.

 As example, can be overriden when implementing pagination.

+#### How mutation fetching differs from queries?

+**Queries:** For each cache key (= unique params by default) of each query fetch is running in parallel.
+If fetch is already running for specific cache key, all next fetches are cancelled until it finishes.

+**Mutations:** Only one mutation can be run for each mutation key at a time.
+If another one called, previous is aborted.